stefanobazzaco/HTR-model-SpanishRedonda_XVI-XVII_extended/README.md

-# HTR-model-SpanishRedonda_XVI-XVII_extended-DATASET (v.
+# HTR-model-SpanishRedonda_XVI-XVII_extended (v.
 1.0.0)
-The following Transkribus platform (READ Coop) Dataset is available on Zenodo: https://zenodo.org/record/4889218#.YLX6xKgzY2w
+The following Transkribus platform (READ Coop) HTR+ model is available on Zenodo: https://zenodo.org/record/4889218#.YLX6xKgzY2w
 ***
 ## General information

-The SpanishRedonda_XVI-XVII_extended DATASET is conceived to be uploaded inside Transkribus platform (READ Coop) to perform a training and create an HTR+ model for the automated recognition of printed Spanish documents in Round script published between XVI-XVII Century.
+The SpanishRedonda_XVI-XVII_extended model is conceived to be used inside Transkribus platform (READ Coop) for the automated recognition of printed Spanish documents in Round script published between XVI-XVII Century.

 For system requirements and information about Transkribus platform, go to: